-On June 6, 2022, our Board of Directors authorized the repurchase of up to \$20 million of the Company's common shares.
-The authorization does not obligate us to acquire a specific number of shares during any period and does not have an expiration date, but it may be modified, suspended, or discontinued at any time at the discretion of our Board of Directors.
-Repurchases may be made from time to time in the open market, or through privately negotiated transactions or otherwise, in compliance with applicable laws, rules and regulations, and subject to our cash requirements for other purposes, compliance with the covenants under the loan agreement for our revolving credit facility and other factors we deem relevant.
+In fiscal 2023, our Board of Directors authorized the repurchase of up to \$20 million of the Company's common shares.
+The authorization did not obligate us to acquire a specific number of shares during any period and did not have an expiration date, but it could be modified, suspended, or discontinued at any time at the discretion of our Board of Directors.
+Repurchases could be made from time to time in the open market, or through privately negotiated transactions or otherwise, in compliance with applicable laws, rules and regulations, and subject to our cash requirements for other purposes, compliance with the covenants under the loan agreement for our revolving credit facility and other factors we deem relevant.
+In fiscal 2024 second quarter, our Board of Directors approved an additional \$5 million for the repurchase of our common shares, adding to the \$20 million authorization it approved in fiscal 2023.

-Through the end of fiscal 2023, we had used approximately \$13.3 million of the authorization to purchase 819,632 of our common shares (at an average price of \$16.27 per share), with approximately \$6.7 million remaining available for future purchases under the authorization as of the end of the fiscal 2023.
+During fiscal 2024, we had used approximately \$11.7 million of the authorization to purchase 620,634 of our common shares at an average price of \$18.79 per share.
+The share repurchase program was completed during the fiscal 2024 third quarter.